CatboardBox/s3-simplified-NextJS-example/README.md

 The frontend is hosted on `localhost:8000` and the backend is hosted on `localhost:3000`

-## MediaUpload
+## s3-simplified

-for more information on this, check out the dedicated [README](/Backend/utils/s3-simplified/README.md)
+for more information on this project, check out the [GitHub repository](https://github.com/catcd1w3r5/s3-simplified)